Susan Harper, Consul General of Canada in Miami, United States

 When I meet with people in Florida, most of them refer to the number of Canadians who either live or visit here.
 That’s not really a surprise when you look at the numbers.
-Canadians are overwhelmingly Florida’s top international tourists market, with over four million annual visits, and spending $4.4 billion – nearly 40% of all spending by foreign tourists in Florida.
+Canada is overwhelming the top international source of tourists coming to Florida, with 3.5 million annual visits, and spending almost $5 billion – nearly 40% of all spending by foreign tourists in Florida.
 Canadians are also top foreign purchasers of residential real estate in Florida.
+We estimate the residential property portfolio to be around $50 billion, which would mean that Canadians contribute almost $600 million annually in property taxes.
 Our consular section helps many of the millions of Canadian visitors and snowbirds who come to Florida, Puerto Rico and the US Virgin Islands each year, including by issuing emergency passports and other travel documents; providing certain notarial and certification services; sharing information on voting abroad, old age security and the Canadian Pension Plan; and responding to emergencies such as medical distress cases, arrests/detentions, deaths abroad, and natural disasters.

 The Canadian Trade Commissioner Service team at the Consulate endeavours to help Canadian organizations successfully export to Florida, establish a presence in this market, tackle market access issues, pursue joint-ventures or other strategic alliances, participate in global value chains, and seek technology and R&D partners.
 They do this by providing on-the-ground intelligence and practical advice on the market, as well as by providing Canadian companies with qualified business and public sector contacts.
 Their priority sectors are linked to Florida’s new economic drivers – like “clean tech” environmental technologies, medical and life sciences, and information and communication technologies.
 Our trade commissioners also actively seek out foreign direct investment (FDI) opportunities for firms wishing to invest in Canada.

 While jobs and the economy are important to both of our countries, our partnership goes far beyond that.
-We work with universities and colleges, Non-governmental organizations, cultural organizations and we are glad to see that this collaboration is also growing.
+We work with universities and colleges, non-governmental organizations, sports organizations, and cultural organizations -- and we are glad to see that this collaboration is also growing.
 Our Canadian Forces personnel serve together with US military at four bases across the state, protecting our shared continent, fighting against terrorism and patrolling international waters in the Caribbean and elsewhere.
-Our customs services, US Customs and Border Protection (CBP) and the Canada Border Services Agency (CBSA) work together on border enforcement, while facilitating the legitimate entry of goods and people.
-The Royal Canadian Mounted Police (RCMP) working in partnership with international law enforcement agencies, foreign governments and Canadian embassies maintain a link between Canadian law enforcement and US law enforcement agencies in support of the RCMP's mandate to fight transnational crime.
+10% of all Canadian armed forces in the USA are in Florida.
+The Canada Border Services Agency works with its counterparts in the United States, and other law enforcement and international border management partners in the region to secure the border, while facilitating the legitimate flow of goods and people.
+The Royal Canadian Mounted Police (RCMP) working in the region in partnership with international law enforcement agencies, foreign governments and Canadian embassies, maintain a link between Canadian law enforcement and US law enforcement agencies in support of the RCMP's mandate to fight transnational crime.